ask-santosh/Document-Matching/README.md

 How to run the program-
-1. Place your pdf files in current_files folder .
+1. Place your pdf files in current_data folder .
 2. Run the final_main.py file
 3. Input the desired file
-4. Result will be stored in
+4. Result will be stored in verified_results folder

+In case for different template pattern, change your x1,x2,y1,y2 in the code .